DjangoForAll/Django-Course/Level_9/3_unit_testing_django/Readme.md

 Django tests are placed in a folder labelled `tests` in the root of your app, each test file in the tests folder must begin with the word `test` , this is how django recognizes that it is a test file.

-Lets create the required folder and create a new file
+Lets start by creating a folder called `tests` in the root folder, and then create a file called `test_task_manager.py` inside the tests folder.

+We will write a simple testcase that checks if the tasks listing page returns a status code of `200` and if the page contains